Have you ever visited one of the most important Italian theatres? For World Theatre Day we'd like to present you some of them you must visit.

 What are the most important Italian Theatres?

-Explore beauty and art through the discovery of the 10 most famous and attractive Italian theatres and find out how to visit them with us: Teatro Massimo in Palermo, Teatro San Carlo in Naples, Opera Theatre in Rome, La Fenice Theatre in Venice and AlLa Scala Theatre in Milan, Olimpico Theatre in Vicenza, Della Pergola Theatre in Florence, Neapolis Theatre in Syracuse, Greek Theatre in Taormina and Verona Arena.
+Explore beauty and art through the discovery of the 10 most famous and evocative Italian theatres and find out how to visit them with us: Teatro Massimo in Palermo, Teatro San Carlo in Naples, Opera Theatre in Rome, La Fenice Theatre in Venice and AlLa Scala Theatre in Milan, Olimpico Theatre in Vicenza, Della Pergola Theatre in Florence, Neapolis Theatre in Syracuse, Greek Theatre in Taormina and Verona Arena.

 Shall we start?